TechLabs-Berlin/migr-AI-tion/README.md

 ```bash
 INFO:     Uvicorn running on http://127.0.0.1:8000
 ```
 And depending with your local set-up you can interact with the API on the above seen IP.
-For example appending /docs will allow you to test your created endpoints.
+For example appending /docs to this local URL will allow you to test your created endpoints.
 For further information, see the documentation of [FastAPI](https://fastapi.tiangolo.com/).

 ### Setting up infrastructure for Windows

 #### 1: Setting up virtual environment
 You require an up-to-date Python 3 version as well as `pip`.
+Python 3.4 through 3.8 are compatible with the image classification algorithm.
+Do this only the **first** time you install the app.
 ```bash
 C:\Users\migr-AI-tion>python -m venv venv
 C:\Users\migr-AI-tion>venv\Scripts\Activate.ps1
 ```

 #### 2: Installing requirements
 Please note the 'venv' addition to your terminal to ensure that you successfully set-up the virtual environment.
+This might have to be repeated if new dependencies were added to the back-end.
 ```bash
 (venv) C:\Users\migr-AI-tion>cd backend
 (venv) C:\Users\migr-AI-tion\backend>pip install -r requirements.txt